 | Inspection systems | Verify label placement accuracy |

-These resources support efficient packaging operations and help maintain labeling consistency across production lines.
+These tools support efficient labeling workflows and help maintain consistency across production lines.

 What is a bottle labeling machine used for?

-A bottle labeling machine applies labels to containers automatically or semi-automatically.
-It is commonly used in manufacturing industries such as beverages, pharmaceuticals, cosmetics, and chemicals to ensure consistent label placement.
+It is used to apply labels to containers automatically or semi-automatically.
+These machines are essential in industries such as beverages, pharmaceuticals, cosmetics, and chemicals.

 What types of bottles can labeling machines handle?